 As we have seen, condoms are a dismal failure — not only at preventing pregnancy, but also at stopping the transmission of HIV.
 In fact, as we have also seen, HIV/AIDS rates are highest in nations where the population of practicing Catholics and Muslims is the lowest.

 Few studies have actually used live couples to test HIV transmission rates.
-One University of Miami Medical School study performed in 1987 showed that three out of 10 women whose HIV‑infected husbands faithfully used condoms contracted AIDS‑Related Complex (ARC) in an 18‑month period.
-This translates into an infection rate of 21 percent per year, 38 percent in two years, 51 percent in three years, 70 percent in five years, and 91 percent in 10 years.
+One University of Miami Medical School study performed in 1987 showed that 3 out of 10 women whose HIV-infected husbands faithfully used condoms contracted AIDS-Related Complex (ARC) in an 18-month period.1 This translates into an infection rate of:

 However, more recent studies have found that the risk of HIV transmission is almost nonexistent if the HIV-infected partner has reduced his viral load to undetectable levels through the use of antiretroviral (ARV) drugs.
 This fact renders moot the question of using condoms to block HIV transmission — at least where these drugs are available at low or subsidized costs.

 But this question is anything but moot to the vast majority of people who live in the developing nations of the world, where ARV drugs are either completely unavailable or priced out of reach.
 The monthly average wholesale prices of antiretroviral drugs, depending on their mode of action, ranges from $3,700 to $38,000 annually.
 Thus, ARVs are a hopeless dream for the hundreds of millions of people who earn less than $300 per month.
 It is clear that, for most of the poor population of Africa, Asia and Latin America, one quote in The Lancet applies in particular: